 Andrea De Pascual and Daniel Duran - Daniel is a sound engineer and designer that likes to explore the diverse fields that form from the fusion between sound and image.
 Recording, Mixer and Post-Production of Audio for Films, Radio, Broadcast, Perfomances and Art Media are some of his specialties.
 After 15 years working as a sound engineer in Spain he has decided to expand his experience in New York City trying to be involve in new and creative projects.

-Ian Daniel has curated exhibits and interdisciplinary art events at Storefront Bushwick, Exit Art and Eyebeam Art and Technology Center in New York.
-Daniel has collaborated before with Mary Mattingly as Co-Curator of The Waterpod Project and Creative Director on Air Ship Air City.
-Daniel is currently the Director of Artistic Programs for The Civilians theater company in NY and is also a writer and filmmaker.
+Ian Daniel has curated exhibitions and interdisciplinary art events at Storefront Bushwick, Exit Art and Eyebeam Art and Technology Center in New York.
+Daniel has collaborated before with Mary Mattingly as curator of the Waterpod Project and is a writer and filmmaker.